mvolkmann/blog/src/lua.md

   "/Applications/love.app/Contents/MacOS/love".
 - Open a "main.lua" file in an editor tab.
 - Press cmd-l to run the game.

+Love2D programs always define the functions `love.load()`, `love.draw()`, and `love.update(dt)`.
+The `love.load()` function performs initial game setup.
+The `love.draw()` function specifies what should be drawn on the screen at any point in time.
+The `love.update(dt)` function implements the game logic.

+The parameter `dt` in the `love.update` function is short for "delta time".
+It is a floating point number that indicates the number of seconds requires to display each frame.
+This value can vary among devices.
+For example, when `dt` is `0.1`, the device displays 10 frames per second.
+This is used to make game updates frame rate independent.

 TODO: See lua/love-game/main.lua.